 Deciding on a graduate program is a tough decision.
 Going back to school is a huge commitment and you want to ensure that you choose the right program for you—one that aligns with both your career goals and your personal goals.

-There are lots of benefits to doing a graduate degree.
+There are a lot of benefits to doing a graduate degree.
 Graduate school exposes you to different types of knowledge, specialized training and education and inter-disciplinary thinking.
 It also exposes you to a variety of people who share a common vision but think in different perspectives.
-In the Masters of Digital Media program, for example, you may have a problem as a programmer that a designer can help you with that you would only realize in a graduate school setting.
+In the Master of Digital Media program, for example, you may have a problem as a programmer that a designer can help you with that you would only realize in a graduate school setting.

 1. Ask yourself what you want to do after grad school.

 The best way to start is to think about what kind of career you would like after you’ve completed your masters degree.
 Where do you see yourself after grad school?
 From that, figure out what kinds of knowledge and skills you need to get that job.
 For example, does your dream job require hard skills (software skills, coding, design, etc.) or soft skills (communication, listening, management, etc.)?

 It’s also important to think about your interests.
 Do you want to do a research-based degree where you spend the majority of your time writing a thesis or do you want to do a professional degree, where you spend most of your time on real-world projects?
 With a researched-based degree, you will most likely be working on the academic side of things.
 With a professional degree, you’ll more likely be working in industry.

 Know what you want to be doing while you’re at grad school.
 For the Master of Digital Media program, we build a complementary cohort of students each year, who are invested in learning from one another and sharing their knowledge with their fellow students.
 Picture what type of role you’d like to have on a team.
 Are you going to be the programmer, artist, designer or project manager?